 - Maintaining flexibility in operations

-- Expertise and experience of established 3PL providers
+- The expertise and experience gained by using established 3PL provider

 - Adherence to reverse logistics regulations

 - Additional customized 3PL services including value-added services access

 How to Select an Ideal Reverse Logistics Provider?

 Finding a quality provider with efficient reverse logistics management can be a challenge.
 Organizations looking to outsource their reverse logistics program should look for the following in a provider:

 - Willingness to go the extra mile to recapture revenue

 - A diversified carrier network